AlphaForgeBench: Benchmarking End-to-End Trading Strategy Design with Large Language Models: AlphaForgeBench

 \subsection{Dataset Construction}

 The construction of \projectname follows a two-stage pipeline that combines the ecological validity of real-world strategies with the diagnostic precision of synthetically structured queries.

 \textbf{Stage 1: Real-world Strategy Collection.} We curate a diverse corpus of alpha factors and factor-based trading strategies from five complementary source categories: brokerage research reports, quantitative investment platforms (WorldQuant~\citep{worldquant_platform}, JoinQuant~\citep{joinquant_platform}), AI-in-finance literature, open-source repositories (Qlib~\citep{yang2020qlib}, OpenFE~\citep{zhang2023openfe}), and traditional finance publications.
 We build an automated extraction agent, powered by \textit{gemini-3-flash-preview}, that ingests each collected document and produces structured records comprising factor names, mathematical definitions, trading logic, and financial rationale.
 After deduplication and quality filtering, Stage~1 yields \textbf{3,176} factor-strategy entries spanning three strategy types: single-asset trading (633), portfolio management (2,172), and multi-asset trading (371).
 In this work, we restrict evaluation to the \textbf{633} single-asset subset to isolate the LLM's signal-generation capability from confounding portfolio-construction effects, thereby serving as an ecologically valid baseline for gauging benchmark difficulty.
+This restriction is a deliberate design choice rather than a limitation of scope: the single-asset setting provides a cleaner, more controlled evaluation environment that targets core signal-generation and rule-construction capabilities without the additional complexity introduced by asset allocation, cross-asset dependencies, and portfolio-level risk constraints.
+The portfolio management (2,172) and multi-asset trading (371) subsets are reserved for systematic evaluation in future work, along with the corresponding backtesting infrastructure already developed.
 Full extraction prompts and dataset statistics are provided in \Cref{appx_sec:construction_alphaforgebench}.

 \textbf{Stage 2: LLM-augmented Structured Query Generation.} While Stage~1 offers ecologically valid test cases, its query distribution is non-uniform across difficulty and is not tailored for controlled diagnosis of specific cognitive demands.
 Stage~2 therefore constructs \textbf{270} additional benchmark queries under a $3\times 3$ \emph{level--grade} taxonomy, grounded in the strategy patterns and complexity profiles observed in the real-world collection.
 The three \emph{levels} isolate distinct strategy-generation skills: \textbf{Level~1} (Logic Translation) provides fully specified if--then rules to test faithful code translation; \textbf{Level~2} (Logic Completion) supplies strategic skeletons with critical parameters omitted, requiring domain-grounded inference; and \textbf{Level~3} (Goal-Oriented Generation) specifies only high-level investment objectives, demanding end-to-end strategy design from first principles.
 Orthogonally, three \emph{grades} (Easy, Medium, Hard) modulate complexity via the number of conditions, the degree of underspecification, and the depth of state-dependent control flow, yielding nine fine-grained difficulty cells (Appx.~\ref{appx_sec:construction_alphaforgebench}).